-The big advantage for QM lenders is that there is a presumption of compliance with the ATR rule, whereas non-QM lenders don’t enjoy such assurances.
+Anyway, the big advantage for QM lenders is that there is a presumption of compliance with the ATR rule, whereas non-QM lenders don’t enjoy such assurances.

 That’s bring us to the second big point – liquidity for non-QM loans is nowhere near what it was for subprime mortgages back in 2006.